Ex-SgtzZ/Galactic-RP-MDT-V1/README.md

 # Galactic RP MDT v3.5 for QBCore Framework

+# only compatable with qbcore or qbox(will need to change things for qbox to work)

 ## Overview

 This MDT (Mobile Data Terminal) system supports multiple jobs with customizable skins and permissions.